AnastasiaMegabit/FASTbot/README.md

 - Getting a clean map of the lab was critical for the bot to correctly predict where the obstacles were in the local costmap.
 It took awhile for us to identify this as the issue but once we did, we were able to clear the small marks on the map away and give the bot clean white space on the floor.
 At that point, it was able to update the local costmap easily any time it moved around.
 - Physically lifting and moving bot confused it and placed obstacles where there were none.
 We eventually found that if we used the 2D pose estimate and 2D nav goal features in the rviz visualization tool, the bot had no trouble keeping a current obstacle map.

-#### Finding the right height of an obstacle
+#### Finding the Right Height for Obstacles
-- Sometimes the object would not be high enough for the bot to be certain it was an obstacle.
-It recognized it needed to move around something but the edges were a little fuzzy and it didn't navigate it well.
+- When we were experimenting with the limitations of height for obstacles that the bots could void, we realized that the obstacle had to be of a certain height before the bot could fully estimate it's dimensions.
+While the bot could easily acknowledge the presence of an obstacle for any size, the edges of the obstacles for a shorter one seemed little fuzzy in it's local costmap and it didn't navigate it well.
 [![FASTbot taps edges of block box video](https://raw.githubusercontent.com/AnastasiaMegabit/FASTbot/master/img/FASTbot_Blooper.png)](https://youtu.be/XcfFtEHvWSk "FASTbot taps edges of block box video")

-#### Patrolling an area
+#### Patrolling an Area
 - Waiting for new request at home vs destination
-- Recognizing bot is not at home if it can't find the AR tag
+- Recognizing bot is not at home if it can't find the ARTag

 #### Following instructions
 - Producing the quaternion to have the bot move right and left